If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

-My daughter and I had dinner with the princesses at Akershus Royal Banquet Hall in Epcot’s Norway pavilion a while back and I have been meaning to share a review!
+My daughter and I had dinner with the princesses at Akershus Royal Banquet Hall in Disney World’s Epcot’s Norway pavilion a while back and I have been meaning to share a review!
 So get ready for lots of cuteness and some not-so-weird Norwegian food.

 Breakfast, lunch, and dinner are all served here.
 It is a very popular location so reservations are definitely recommended – I would suggest getting one at the 180-day window if at all possible!

-First you will check in at this podium and you may be given a buzzer.
+First, you will check in at this podium and you may be given a buzzer.
 We were right on time for our fairly early 5 pm dinner reservation and we were escorted right in.

 Next you will have a chance to have a group picture taken with a princess – ours was with Belle, which I think is the norm here.
-I was fumbling with my camera and getting my Magic Band scanned so I unfortunately didn’t get a picture.
+I was fumbling with my camera and getting my Magic Band scanned so, unfortunately, I didn’t get a picture.

 The restaurant isn’t huge and definitely has a royal feel thanks to the chandeliers, banners and wall decorations.
 We were seated quickly and greeted by our server soon thereafter.
 All of the servers are natives of Norway and it is so much fun to ask them questions about the food and their culture.

 Akershus Royal Banquet Hall: The Princesses